The wounded self: the torture of narcissism

 At the other end of the scale is the person who has a constant sense of their own weakness and resentment at being a victim in the face of mistreatment by others.
 This, too, is a wound to the self which constantly battles with the need for validation.

-With authentic mirroring; clear delineation of boundaries; with patience and tolerance and consistent holding through the most profound despair the therapeutic alliance can enable the challenges of narcissism to be worked through to achieve healing of the wounded self.
+With authentic mirroring, clear delineation of boundaries, patience, tolerance and consistent holding through the most profound despair, the therapeutic alliance can enable the challenges of narcissism to be worked through to achieve healing of the wounded self.

 Counselling Directory is not responsible for the articles published by members.
 The views expressed are those of the member who wrote the article.

 About Aubyn De Lisle

 Aubyn de Lisle is a UKCP registered transpersonal psychotherapist working with adult individuals in Market Harborough, Leicestershire, and in Little Venice in central London.

 Before training as a psychotherapist she qualified as a teacher, and was a senior manager in businesses both small and multinational, and farming.… Read more